DIRECTLab/carla-energy-consumption/docs/notes/carla_notes_UE5.md

 ## Current Status
 * Carla Editor and Carla client for manual driving are both working with the UE5 on map 10!
 * Able to import kenworth truck and drive it around, it also does recognize the charging pads when driven over them.
+* The Kenworth truck will drive automatically

+## Kenworth Truck Notes
+* I made my own Torque Curve, will need to get data or something on a true EV 6 wheeler truck torque curve.
+  * Also just left the gears as they were, which are likely wrong.
+* Changed the set mass to 9752Kg, hoping that will make it drive more like an actual semi.
+  * Was set at 1800Kg before.
+  * Upon changing, the truck does not move anymore, I think I need to change up the torque curve.
+  * Changed the Max Torque to 5000.
+The truck does move now, however it drives with some odd behavior.
+    * Weird bouncing at times where the road appears to be smooth.
+    * It seems to keep hitting bumps in the road that are not there.

 ## TODOs
 1. Shut off background display to speed things up